-1. Quality and Reliability.
-This cultural characteristic serves as the primary factor that defines the company’s organizational culture and contributes to the strength and competitiveness of the business, as determined in the SWOT analysis of Verizon Communications, Inc. For example, the company emphasizes quality and reliability in its employees’ output, especially in maintaining the high quality of its information and communications technologies and infrastructure.
-This support of the corporate culture enables the company to promote its services on the basis of quality.
-For instance, Verizon Wireless advertisements highlight high-quality services.
+Quality and Reliability.
+This cultural trait serves as the primary factor that defines the company’s organizational culture and contributes to the strength and competitiveness of the business, as determined in the SWOT analysis of Verizon Communications Inc. For example, the company emphasizes quality and reliability in its employees’ output, especially in maintaining the high quality of its information and communications technologies and infrastructure.
+This support of the corporate culture enables the company to promote its telecommunications services based on quality.
+For instance, Verizon’s marketing mix (4P) involves advertisements that highlight high-quality services.

-4. Excellence.
-The cultural trait of excellence empowers employees to support aims for advanced information and communications technologies, which are a factor in the corporate vision and mission statements of Verizon Communications, Inc. The corporate culture influences employees to view excellence as a desirable factor in their work performance.
+Excellence.
+The cultural trait of excellence empowers employees to support goals for advanced information and communications technologies, which are a factor in Verizon’s corporate mission and corporate vision.
+The company’s corporate culture influences employees to view excellence as a desirable factor in their work performance.
 As a result, they are motivated to ensure excellent job performance.
 This characteristic of the organizational culture contributes to the company’s competitiveness.
-For example, Verizon Wireless is competitive because of its attractiveness as a provider of high-quality wireless telecommunications services.
+For example, Verizon is competitive because of its attractiveness as a provider of wireless telecommunications services.

-5. Values-Driven Foundation.
+Values-Driven Foundation.
 Core values are a cultural characteristic that serves as the foundation of employees’ decisions and behaviors.
-For example, through the core value of integrity, the organizational culture helps satisfy the interests of the stakeholders of the telecommunications business by influencing Verizon’s corporate social responsibility strategy, in terms of properly considering such interests.
-The corporate culture also promotes virtue ethics as a framework for decision-making and problem-solving processes.
-For instance, to address individual customers’ cases, employees at Verizon Wireless are likely to ensure integrity and respect in their communications with customers.
+For example, through the core value of integrity, the organizational culture helps satisfy the interests of the stakeholders of the telecommunications business by influencing Verizon’s corporate social responsibility strategy.
+The company culture also promotes virtue ethics as a framework for decision-making and problem-solving processes.
+For instance, to address individual customers’ cases, employees at Verizon are likely to ensure integrity and respect in their communications with customers.

 Verizon’s Corporate Culture: Advantages & Disadvantages, Recommendations

-The organizational culture of Verizon Communications, Inc. has the advantage of strengthening business competitive advantage based on quality of services.
+The organizational culture of Verizon Communications Inc. has the advantage of strengthening business competitive advantages based on quality of services.
 This cultural advantage is a major contributor to the success of the business.
-For example, high quality technological service and customer service are frequently used as the selling point for Verizon Wireless in the telecommunications services market.
+For example, high-quality technological service and customer service are frequently used as the selling point for Verizon’s telecommunications services.
 Another advantage of the corporate culture is its promotion of excellence in employee behavior.
-Excellence adds to the company’s competitive advantage and business strengths.
+Excellence adds to the company’s competitive advantages and business strengths.

 Despite such advantages, Verizon’s organizational culture has the disadvantage of limited motivation for output maximization.
 This is understandable because the company’s emphasis is more on quality than quantity of output.
-However, a recommendation is to improve the corporate culture by establishing high-productivity as a major cultural trait, without sacrificing the cultural trait of quality and reliability.
-For example, the high quality of Verizon Wireless must remain even if such additional cultural trait is formally established.
+However, a recommendation is to improve the corporate culture by establishing high productivity as a major cultural trait, without sacrificing the cultural trait of quality and reliability.
+For example, the high quality of Verizon’s wireless services must remain after establishing high productivity as an additional cultural trait.
 This recommendation aims to enhance the company’s financial performance.
-Verizon’s operations management strategy should reflect such recommended change in the organizational culture.
+Verizon’s operations management strategy should reflect changes in the organizational culture.

-- Verizon Communications, Inc. – Code of Conduct.
+- Verizon Communications Inc. – Code of Conduct and Credo.